-A 20 MHz operating non-AP STA shall be able to support the reception of the preamble and data in the allocated RU or MRU within its operating 20 MHz channel in a 40 MHz, 80 MHz, 160 MHz, or 320 MHz EHT MU PPDU.
+A 20 MHz operating non-AP STA shall be able to support the reception of the preamble and data in the allocated RU or MRU within its operating 20 MHz channel in a 20 MHz, 40 MHz, 80 MHz, or 160 MHz EHT MU PPDU.
+A 20 MHz operating non-AP STA, excluding a 20 MHz-only non-AP EHT STA, shall also be able to support the reception of the preamble and data in the allocated RU or MRU within its operating 20 MHz channel in a 320 MHz EHT MU PPDU.
 RU and MRU restrictions for 20 MHz operation are specified in 36.3.2.5 (RU and MRU restrictions for 20 MHz operation).

 A 20 MHz operating non-AP EHT STA shall operate in the primary 20 MHz channel except when the 20MHz operating non-AP EHT STA sets dot11HESubchannelSelectiveTransmissionImplemented equal to true.
-In this case, the 20 MHz operating non-AP EHT STA may operate in any 20 MHz channel within the BSS bandwidth of 80 MHz or 160 MHz, or within the primary 160 MHz when the BSS bandwidth 320 MHz by following the procedure in 26.8.7 (HE subchannel selective transmission).
+In this exceptional case, the 20 MHz operating non-AP EHT STA may operate in any 20 MHz channel within the BSS bandwidth of 80 MHz or 160 MHz by following the procedure in 26.8.7 (HE subchannel selective transmission).
+The 20 MHz operating non-AP EHT STA may also operate in any 20 MHz channel within the primary 160 MHz when the BSS bandwidth is 320 MHz and the 20 MHz operating non-AP EHT STA is not a 20 MHz-only non-AP EHT STA by following the procedure in 26.8.7 (HE subchannel selective transmission).

-An EHT AP shall not allocate an RU outside of the primary 20 MHz in an 80 MHz 160 MHz or 320 MHz EHT MU or EHT TB PPDU to an 20 MHz operating non-AP EHT STA if the 20 MHz operating non-AP EHT STA has not set up SST operation on the nonprimary 20 MHz channel with the EHT AP.
+An EHT AP shall not allocate an RU or MRU outside of the primary 20 MHz in an 80 MHz, 160 MHz, or 320 MHz EHT MU or EHT TB PPDU to an 20 MHz operating non-AP EHT STA if the 20 MHz operating non-AP EHT STA has not set up SST operation on the nonprimary 20 MHz channel with the EHT AP.

+36.3.2.6 80 MHz operating non-AP EHT STAs

+An 80 MHz operating non-AP EHT STA is a non-AP EHT STA whose current operating mode supports up to 80 MHz channel width (see 36.1.1 (Introduction to the EHT PHY)).
+The supported channel width and the operating channel width of an 80 MHz operating non-AP EHT STA are as described in 36.3.2.4 (20 MHz operating non-AP EHT STAs).

 TGbe Editor: the following text in this subsection is the same as Paragraphs 8-13 in 692r2 except few modifications highlighted.

-An 80 MHz operating non-AP EHT STA shall be able to participate in 160 MHz and 320 MHz EHT DL and UL OFDMA transmissions.
-An EHT AP shall be able to allocate an RU (see 36.3.2.1 (Subcarriers and resource allocation for wideband) or MRU (see 36.3.2.3 (Subcarriers and resource allocation for multiple RUs)) on one 80 MHz channel within the BSS bandwidth in a 160 MHz or 320 MHz EHT MU or EHT TB PPDU to an 80 MHz operating non-AP EHT STA.
+An 80 MHz operating non-AP EHT STA shall be able to participate in 80 MHz, 160 MHz and 320 MHz EHT DL and UL OFDMA transmissions.
+An EHT AP with an operating channel width greater than 80 MHz shall be able to allocate an RU (see 36.3.2.1 (Subcarriers and resource allocation for wideband) or MRU (see 36.3.2.3 (Subcarriers and resource allocation for multiple RUs)) on one 80 MHz channel within the BSS bandwidth in a 160 MHz or 320 MHz EHT MU or EHT TB PPDU to an 80 MHz operating non-AP EHT STA depending on the AP’s operating channel width.

 An 80 MHz operating non-AP EHT STA shall operate in the primary 80 MHz channel except when the 80MHz operating non-AP EHT STA sets dot11HESubchannelSelectiveTransmissionImplemented equal to true and parks on an 80 MHz channel without preamble puncturing.
-In this case, the 80 MHz operating non-AP EHT STA may operate in any 80 MHz channel within Primary 160 MHz of the BSS bandwidth by following the procedure in 26.8.7 (HE subchannel selective transmission).
+In this exceptional case, the 80 MHz operating non-AP EHT STA may operate in any 80 MHz channel within the primary 160 MHz of the BSS bandwidth by following the procedure in 26.8.7 (HE subchannel selective transmission).